FTSE 100 up; Hiscox jumps amid takeover interest

 The Hatfield, England-based online grocer and technology licensor entered into an exclusive partnership in 2019 to develop the online operations of Aeon's grocery business using the Ocado Smart Platform.

-On London's AIM, Biome Technologies surged 43%, after it warned full-year revenue will be "materially below current market expectations".
+On London's AIM, Biome Technologies slumped 43%, after it warned full-year revenue will be "materially below current market expectations".

 Biome Technologies said a recovery in revenue at its Bioplastics division is now likely to occur later in 2024 than previously anticipated.